Sporting Clube de Timor

 Sporting Clube de Timor is an East Timorese football club based in Dili.
 It was founded in 1938 by 25 members led by Jaime Montalvão de Carvalho, first president of the club, José António Montalvão dos Santos e Silva, and Jacinto Montalvão dos Santos e Silva.
 They currently dispute the Liga Futebol Amadora Segunda Divisão.
 And it also participates in other competitions organized by East Timor Football Federation such as Copa FFTL and Taça 12 de Novembro.
-They one of the oldest football club in Timor Leste.
+They're one of the oldest football club in Timor Leste.